-The phase-out of the London Interbank Offered Rate ("LIBOR"), or the replacement of LIBOR with a different reference rate, may adversely affect interest rates.
+The phase-out of the London Interbank Offered Rate (LIBOR), or the replacement of LIBOR with a different reference rate, may adversely affect interest rates.

 Borrowings under our Credit Agreement bear interest at rates determined using LIBOR as the reference rate.
 On July 27, 2017, the Financial Conduct Authority (the authority that regulates LIBOR) announced that it would phase out LIBOR by the end of 2021.
-It is unclear whether new methods of calculating LIBOR will be established such that it continues to exist after 2021, or if alternative rates or benchmarks will be adopted, and currently it appears highly likely that LIBOR will be discontinued or substantially modified by 2021.
+It is unclear whether new methods of calculating LIBOR will be established such that it continues to exist after 2021, or if alternative rates or benchmarks will be adopted, and currently it appears highly likely that LIBOR will be discontinued or substantially modified in future years.

+On November 30, 2020, ICE Benchmark Administration (the administrator of LIBOR) with the support of the United States Federal Reserve and the Financial Conduct Authority, announced plans to consult on ceasing publication of USD LIBOR on December 31, 2021 for only the one week and two month USD LIBOR tenors, and on June 30, 2023 for all other USD LIBOR tenors.
+While this announcement extends the transition period to June 2023, the United States Federal Reserve concurrently issued a statement advising banks to stop new USD LIBOR issuances by the end of 2021.
+We believe that the administrative agent under our Credit Agreement, MidCap Financial Trust, will continue to use the one month USD LIBOR tenor in the ordinary course.
+However, our Credit Agreement permits the agent in certain circumstances, including upon a determination that the LIBOR rate will no longer be provided or published on a date certain or that no reasonable means will exist for ascertaining such rate, to make adjustments that the agent determines necessary to preserve the current all-in rate of interest.
 Changes in the method of calculating LIBOR, or the replacement of LIBOR with an alternative rate or benchmark, may adversely affect interest rates and result in higher borrowing costs.
 This could have a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.
 We cannot predict the effect of the potential changes to LIBOR or the establishment and use of alternative rates or benchmarks.
 Furthermore, we may need to renegotiate our Credit Agreement or incur other indebtedness, and changes in the method of calculating LIBOR, or the use of an alternative rate or benchmark, may negatively impact the terms of such indebtedness.